 How can it be that such a brief experience, even when being ignored and excluded by strangers with whom the individual will never have face-to-face interaction, can have such a powerful effect?

 It’s part of human nature regardless of our personalities.
 We are wired for connection and belonging.

 Just knowing the pain caused by strangers only amplifies the pain caused by our close associations with each other.

-Think about what the shoulder represents in an intimate relationships.
+Think about what the shoulder represents in intimate relationships.
 That should be one of the safest places for a partner to be: on our shoulder.
 Take responsibility for thawing out the ice on your shoulder.
 It’s just TOO painful.
-It’s not good practice for us giving the cold shoulder and it’s irresponsible to deliver the cold shoulder in marriage.
+It’s not good practice for us to give the cold shoulder and it’s irresponsible to deliver the cold shoulder in marriage.

 BEING NOTICED = FEELING LOVED

 Being noticed feels like love.
 Make eye contact; pay attention to what your face is doing as you look at your partner.
 Is there a welcoming smile there?
 A warmth?
 Or a stern, annoyed look?

 Every time your partner passes you in the hall at home, reach out and touch them, smile, say “Hi Love” or some term of endearment.

 We need to be scene the most by those we love the most.